rems-project/cn-tutorial/docs/getting-started/tutorials/verification/pointers-and-simple-ownership.md

-# Pointer and Simple Ownership
+# Pointers and Simple Ownership

 So far we’ve only considered example functions manipulating integer values.
 Verification becomes more interesting and challenging when _pointers_ are involved, because the safety of memory accesses via pointers has to be verified.